Marmalade: Paddington Bear

 The fictional character Paddington Bear is known for his liking of marmalade, particularly in sandwiches, since he keeps it in his hat wherever he goes.
 Paddington Bear is now used on the label of the smaller peel ("shred") and clearer/milder Robertson's "Golden Shred" marmalade, in place of the previous icon, the "Golliwog", because it was considered racially offensive.
 The 2014 movie Paddington led to a slight increase in marmalade sales in the United Kingdom.

 Other mentions

 In Agatha Christie's 1953 detective novel A Pocket Full of Rye, the first victim of the murderer is given poison hidden in orange marmalade consumed at breakfast.
-The use of marmalade represents how food can be used to contain poison, and how poison can be hidden in the sweetness of food.

 In Jane Austen's 1811 novel Sense and Sensibility, an over-indulgent mother feeds apricot marmalade to her fussy three-year-old child who has been slightly scratched by a pin in the mother's hair.
-Austen in irony of this states, “that she could taste no greater delight than in making a fillagree basket for a spoilt child”.
+Austen in irony of this states, "that she could taste no greater delight than in making a fillagree basket for a spoilt child".